 Element Percentage

 Copper 0.60

 Manganese 1.65

 Silicon 0.60

+g .

-- (b) a definite range or a definite minimum quantity of any of the following elements is specified or required within the limits of the recognized field of constructional alloy steels:
+- (b) a definite range or a definite minimum quantity of any of the following elements is specified or required within the limits of the recognized field of constructional allov steels:

 - (1) aluminum

 - (2) boron

 - (3) chromium (up to 3.99%)

 - (4) cobalt

 - (5) columbium

 - (6) molybdenum

 - (7) nickel

 - (8) titanium

 - (9) tungsten

 - (10) vanadium

 - (11) zirconium

 - (12) any other alloying element added to obtain a desired alloying effect

-Small quantities of certain elements are unavoidably present in alloy steels.
+Small quantities of certain elements are unavoidably present alloy steels.
 In many applications, these are not considered to be important and are not specified or required.
-When not specified or required, they should not exceed the following amounts:
+When not specified or required, they

 Element Percentage

-Chromium 40 0.20
+Chromium 0.20

-Copper COULT 0.35
+Copper 0.35

-Molybdenum S. 0.06
+Molybdenum 0.06

-Nickel & K. 0.25
+Nickel 0.25

 804.7.3 Pipe Manufacturing Processes.
-Types and (20) names of welded joints are used herein according to their common usage as defined in API 5L or AWS A3.0 or as specifically defined as follows:
+Types and (22) names of welded joints are used herein according to their common usage as defined in API Spec 5L or AWS A3.0 or as specifically defined as follows:

 - (a) combination-welded (COW) pipe: pipe having one or two straight seams or one helical seam, produced by a combination of gas metal-arc and submerged-arc welding wherein the gas-metal arc weld bead is not completely removed by the submerged-arc welding passes.
-A typical specification is API 5L. - (b) electric-fusion welded (EFW) pipe: pipe having a longitudinal (straight or helical) butt joint wherein coalescence is produced in the preformed tube by manual or automatic electric-arc welding.
-The weld may be single or double pass and may be made with or without the use of filler metal.
+A typical specification is API Spec 5L. - (b) electric-fusion welded (EFW) pipe: pipe made with one or two straight butt joints or one helical butt joint in which coalescence is produced in the preformed tube by manual or automatic electric-arc welding.
+The weld may be made by welding from one side or both sides of the joint and may be made with or without the addition of filler metal.
 Typical specifications are ASTM A134 and ASTM A139, which permit single or double welds with or without the use of filler metal.
-Additional typical specifications are ASTM A671, ASTM A672, and ASTM A691, which require both inside and outside welds and the use of filler metal.
-The most common type of electric-fusion welded pipe is submerged-arc welded (SAW) pipe, which is described in (g), and has typical specifications of ASTM A381 and API 5L. - (c) electric-induction welded (EW) pipe: pipe having one longitudinal (straight or helical) seam produced by low- or high-frequency electric welding.
-The process of forming a seam is done by electric-resistance welding, wherein the edges to be welded are mechanically pressed together and the heat for welding is generated by the resistance to flow of electric current applied by induction (no electric contact) or conduction.
-Typical specifications are ASTM A53, ASTM A135, ASTM A333, and API 5L.
+ASTM A671, ASTM A672, and ASTM A691 require welding from both sides of the joint and the use of filler metal.
+The most common electric-fusion welded pipe is submerged-arc welded (SAW) pipe, which is described in (g), and can be found in ASTM A134, ASTM A139, ASTM A381, ASTM A671, ASTM A671, ASTM A691, and API Spec 5L.